Bojagi: Common bojagi (min-bo or jogakbo)

-Min-bo or jogak bo (조각보) were "patchwork" bojagi made by commoners.
-In contrast with the royal gung-bo, which were not patchwork, these cloths were created from small segments ("jogak") of fabric from other sewing, such as those left over from cutting the curves in traditional hanbok clothing.
+Min-bo or jogakbo (조각보) were "patchwork" bojagi made by commoners.
+In contrast with the royal gung-bo, which were not patchwork, these cloths were created from small segments (jogak) of fabric from other sewing, such as those left over from cutting the curves in traditional hanbok clothing.

 Korean women, taught from an early age to be patient and frugal, would separate small scraps of cloth into different groups according to material, shape, colors, and weight.
 This process provided an opportunity for Joseon dynasty women to express their creative talents, with the actual sewing likely similar to sutra copying.
-Makers of this “patchwork” bojagi made no effort to hide their stitches and may have believed that blessings and good fortune (pok) accumulated with each added stitch and piece.
+Makers of this "patchwork" bojagi made no effort to hide their stitches and may have believed that blessings and good fortune (pok) accumulated with each added stitch and piece.
 Both symmetrical 'regular' and random-seeming 'irregular' patterned cloths were sewn, with styles presumably selected by an individual woman's aesthetic tastes.